microsoft/azure-pipelines-yaml/design/pipeline-triggers.md

       - east-US
       - west-EU
 ```
+When a new 'production' image gets published to east-US or west-US geo locations, a new pipeline gets triggered.

 ### Rules for evaluation of resource triggers.
 Based on the trigger defined on each resource, a new pipeline run gets triggered whenever an event is received.
 The branch of the self repo from which the YAML definition will be picked is based on the following rules: